renoki-co/laravel-helm-demo/README.md

 ### Helm v3

 You will need Helm v3+ to deploy the chart.

+Inside `.helm/deploy.sh` you will find commented the versions of Laravel you may deploy using Helm charts.
+Uncomment the one that's favorable for you (vanilla or Octane-based).

-You need to run the `.helm/deploy.sh` file:
+Then you need to run the `.helm/deploy.sh` file:

 ```bash
 $ cd .helm && sh deploy.sh